biojs/edu/series/101/03_package_basics.md

 {% hlblock task %}

-Can you fill in the missing code inside the for loop so that `graduates.parse()` outputs the number of graduates for each country and your unit test is green?
+Can you fill in the missing code inside the for loop so that `snipspector.parse()` counts all homozygous, heterozygous and "deleted" snippets
+If you have done a great job your unit test will turn green!

 {% endhlblock %}

+Sample of this format:

 ~~~
-{country : number of graduates}
+[{name: "chrname", homo: 0, hetero: 0, del: 0}]
 ~~~

-6) Verify your solution
+7) Verify your solution
 ----------------

 {% hlblock stop %}